project-oak/oak/docs/development.md

 ### Run Client

-The following command (run in a separate terminal) compiles an example module from Rust to WebAssembly, and sends it to the Oak Server running on the same machine.
+The following command (run in a separate terminal) compiles the code for an example Oak Node from Rust to a WebAssembly module, and sends it to the Oak Server running on the same machine.
 It works with both Servers (Docker and Dev).

 `./examples/hello_world/run`